Secure your Home and House hold Possessions with a home insurance Policy

 Home insurance protects your property against unexpected losses and natural disasters.
 It comes in two parts:

-- Loss or damage of Contents/personal possessions within the home
+- Loss or damage of Content/personal possessions within the home

-You may choose to insure your contents and buildings separately or either one, but it is cheaper to combine them into a single standard policy.
+You may choose to insure your content and building(s) separately, but it is cheaper to combine them into a single standard policy.

 A standard homeowners’ insurance cover includes:

 - Coverage for your home structure

 - added living expenses in a temporary house if an insured disaster occurs in your home

 Your homeowner’s cover pays to renovate or remodel your home if it is damaged or destroyed by natural disasters like storms, fire, or other disasters mentioned in your policy.
 The cover does not pay for disasters from flooding, earthquakes, or natural aging of the building and its fixtures.